psychemedia/island-storynotes/godshill.md

 "They stood here for some time, first staring at the bare field, then looking at one another, and then staring at the ground again.

-"'Where are all the buildng stones gone to?' said one.
+"'Where are all the building stones gone to?' said one.

 "'Where are all my pegs that marked out the lines of the foundation?' said the architect.